MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_gpio_enable_interrupt_parameters.md

 ### -field VendorData

 A pointer to a caller-allocated buffer that contains vendor-defined data for this GPIO pin.
 This member is optional and is set to NULL if no vendor-defined data is available.
-For more information about vendor-defined data, see the description of the <i>GPIO connection descriptor</i> in revision 5.0 of the Advanced Configuration and Power Interface specification (the ACPI 5.0 specification) at the <a href="http://www.acpi.info">ACPI</a> website.
+For more information about vendor-defined data, see the description of the <i>GPIO connection descriptor</i> in the [ACPI 5.0 specification](http://www.uefi.org/specifications).

 ### -field VendorDataLength